duplxey/postgres-post/README.md

 ![Back4app Postgres Cover](https://i.ibb.co/n7bLQ6j/back4app-postgres-cover.png)

-PostgreSQL is an advanced enterprise-ready database with many use cases.
+PostgreSQL is an advanced enterprise-ready relational database management system with many use cases.
 It is currently the second most popular SQL database, right after MySQL.

-In this article, we delve into the essence of PostgreSQL, explore the distinctions between SQL and NoSQL databases, and provide you with step-by-step guide on deploying a web app backed by PostgreSQL.
+In this article, we delve into the essence of PostgreSQL, explore the distinctions between SQL and NoSQL databases, and provide a step-by-step guide on deploying a web app backed by PostgreSQL.

 ## What is PostgreSQL?

-PostgreSQL is a free and open-source object-relational database that supports SQL as well as JSON.
-It has been initially released in 1996, therefore it's considered a mature, robust, and secure relational database management system (RDBMS).
+PostgreSQL is a free and open-source object-relational database that supports SQL and JSON.
+It was initially released in 1996, so it's considered a mature, robust, and secure relational database management system (RDBMS).

 Postgres can be used as a general-purpose transaction database, geospatial database, dynamic web application database, federated database, and more.
 Compared to other popular databases such as MySQL, it supports table inheritance, user-defined types, async replication, and multi-version concurrency control (MVCC).

-It is known for it's performance, scalability, extensibility, fault-tolerance, and [ACID-compliance](https://en.wikipedia.org/wiki/ACID).
+It is known for its performance, scalability, extensibility, fault tolerance, and [ACID-compliance](https://en.wikipedia.org/wiki/ACID).

-The RDBMS is supported on most major operating systems including Windows, Linux, and macOS.
-Additionally, it supports most popular programming languages including Java, Python, C, Go, Perl, and JavaScript.
+The RDBMS is supported on most major operating systems, including Windows, Linux, and macOS.
+Additionally, it supports most popular programming languages such as Java, Python, C, Go, Perl, and JavaScript.

-## Relational vs NoSQL databases
+## SQL vs NoSQL databases

-Generally speaking, we can split databases into two categories based on the data structure:
+Databases can be split into two categories based on their data structure:

 - Relational databases (SQL)
 - Non-relational databases (NoSQL)